Mouseworld-Lab/NDT-Prototype/README.md

   The image must be converted and imported as a Docker container image.  _Tested with the cEOS-lab-4.29.2F model._

 ### L2S-M:
-This guide assumes that a Kubernetes cluster has already been set up.

 ### Installation

 - For installing **L2S-M**, follow the instructions provided in the official repository: [L2S-M GitHub Repository](https://github.com/Networks-it-uc3m/L2S-M/tree/main/deployments)